 Pregnant women with fibromyalgia had higher rates of intrauterine growth restriction (7.1% vs. 1.0%, p = 0.001), recurrent abortions (9.8% vs. 1.8%, p < 0.001), gestational diabetes mellitus (14.3% vs. 7%, p = 0.012), and polyhydramnios (12.5% vs. 1.6%, p < 0.001).

-A recent study andan older study found that symptom flares occurred frequently prior to the onset of menses in women with fibromyalgia, lupus, or rheumatoid arthritis suggest the three disorders share some common features.
+A recent and an older study which found that symptom flares occurred frequently prior to the onset of menses in women with fibromyalgia, lupus, or rheumatoid arthritis suggest the three disorders share some common features.

 “Although there is accumulating observational data that describe the importance of the effects of sex hormones on immune cells and their function, there is a paucity of mechanistic data, which would inform/translate these observations into clinical utility.”